J-DubApps/EndpointPilot/README.md

 **EndpointPilot** (under development summer 2026) **is a PowerShell-based autonoumous Windows PC Endpoint** **_Configuration Management_** solution for PCs operating in **Intune\*\* **or a NinjaOne-managed context**.
 Configuration of Endpoints is simple and elegant, usig JSON files to direct operations like: file, registry, drive-mappings and other settings-management.
 Configuration distributes directly ---> to deployed EP system agents: NinjaOne/Intune are **deployment + telemetry platforms**, while the config pipeline is independent.

 One of EndpointPilot's strength is there's no DB (no SQL) overhead: just pure JSON text files with a sensible schema for directing powerful & pre-tooled PowerShell scripts.
 Files are the source of truth, signed as the trust boundary, while transport of configs plumbing is simple.
+Secure pushing of EndpointPilot configurations is handled by Client Certificate-based authentication, while API key auth is suitable for evaluation (Cert-based authentication is recommended for production deployments).

 <br />
 <p align="center">